AP® Government and Politics Redesign Toolkit

 AP® Government and Politics Redesign Overview

-In preparation for the 2018 AP Government and Politics course redesign this April I will be attending the College Board AP Government redesign summit for AP Consultants in Indiana (hopefully not in Hawkins, Indiana).
 This summer I'll be offering engaging and rigorous AP GoPo training at Wake Forest University (June 11-15 - go Deacs), Davidson College (June 18-22 - Steph Curry slept here), Auburn, Alabama (June 25-28 - Roy Moore, here I come!)
 Maryville College (July 9-12 - Tennessee you later) William & Mary APSI Session 1 (July 16-19 - hello Chancellor Robert M. Gates), University of California San Diego (July 23-26 - AP By The Sea), and William & Mary APSI Session 3 (July 30-August 2 - farewell Virginia).
-And if you can't make any APSI, I also offer direct AP GoPo coaching and support to teachers and districts to build student success on the AP Exam!
+And if you can't make any APSI, I also offer direct US GoPo coaching and support to teachers and districts to build student success on the AP® Exam!

 My curriculum is fully aligned for success with the AP® Government and Politics Redesign.